 Finish [90%] – Worst-Case Finish

-This is the date you are 90% likely to finish this task or container (project, sub-folder or package).
+This is the date by which you are 90% likely to finish this task or container (project, sub-folder or package).
 For a task, this corresponds to the worst-case (high) estimate.
 For a container, this corresponds to the date on which you are 90% likely to finish all of the tasks, for all people, in that container.

 Taken together, the Best-Case Finish (10%) and Worst-Case Finish (90%) give you an 80% confidence interval.
 That’s a fancy-pants way of saying that you’re 80% likely to get the work done somewhere between those two dates.